univention/guardian/docs/devel/concept_proposal_ai-optimized.md

 interpret and enforce.

 **General permission** -- a permission granted when the target is the empty object `{}`.
-A capability whose conditions make claims about target content cannot be a general permission.
+A privilege whose conditions make claims about target content cannot grant a general permission.

-**Role** -- a named set of capabilities a principal can carry.
+**Role** -- a named container of **privileges** a principal can carry.
 Always scoped to an app+namespace, and optionally to a context.
-Stored on LDAP objects as rolestrings in a `roles` field (or `member_roles` for groups). **Apps don't parse rolestrings themselves** -- UDM returns role fields on its object responses in the format Guardian expects, so apps pass UDM objects straight through to Guardian's authz endpoints.
+Stored on UDM objects as rolestrings in a `roles` field (or `member_roles` for groups). **Apps don't parse rolestrings themselves** -- UDM returns role fields on its object responses in the format Guardian expects, so apps pass UDM objects straight through to Guardian's authz endpoints.

 **Context** -- an arbitrary string tag that narrows a role to targets sharing the same tag (primary use case: UCS@school per-school scoping).